Jump Ahead To:

-Mount Adams draws frequent visitors with one of the cities best views along the Celestial Street Overlook.
-Here, you can cross the historic Ida Street Viaduct to one of the city’s finest parks, Eden Park.
+Mount Adams draws frequent visitors with one of the city’s best views along the Celestial Street Overlook.
+Here, you can cross the historic Ida Street Viaduct to one of the city’s best parks, Eden Park.
 Throughout this green space, locals enjoy the scenic walking and running paths around Mirror Lake.
-For a sample of local history and art, visit the Cincinnati Art Museum or the Krohn Conservatory.
+For a sample of local history and art, visit the world-class Cincinnati Art Museum or the Krohn Conservatory floral gardens.

 With its many restaurants and pubs along romantic, historic streets, Mount Adams offers a ton of spots that are perfect for a date night or evening with friends.
-For a taste of this fancy neighborhood’s high-end, visit Boca.
-This restaurant serves exceptional food from their beautiful and sparkling dining rooms.
+For a taste of this fancy neighborhood’s high-end, visit Boca for outstanding French and Italian cuisine.

 For drinks, check out Mt Adams Bar and Grill.
-This local hub claims have used a barback once owned by the Cincinnati native who was the inspiration for F. Scott Fitzgerald’s famous character, Jay Gatsby.
-The Blind Lemon is another wonderful spot to enjoy some fresh sippers in a garden patio or at the edge of a crackling bonfire.
+This local landmark building was the first drinking establishment in Ohio to obtain a liquor license upon the repeal of Prohibition.
+Next door, the Blind Lemon is another wonderful spot to enjoy some fresh sippers in a garden patio or at the edge of a crackling bonfire.

-But after dinner and drinks, there’s still plenty of entertainment and stops during a night out in Mount Adams.
+Besides dinner and drinks, there’s still plenty of entertainment and stops during a night out in Mount Adams.
 Our top pick?
-The two-time Tony Award-winning theater, Playhouse in the Park, which features some of the same actors, directors, and designers from Broadway.
+The two-time Tony Award-winning theater, Playhouse in the Park, which regularly brings touring shows and actors from Broadway.